cloudfoundry-community/bosh-vault/CONTRIBUTING.md

 ## Testing with a preexisting Bosh director or no Bosh director
  1. Run `make build`
- 1. Use the available configuration options to write a custom configuration file (JSON or YAML) and pass it to the built binary via the `-config` flag
+ 1. Write a custom configuration file (JSON or YAML) and pass it to the built binary via the `-config` flag

 ## Testing with a local Bosh director
 To simplify the developer workflow this project relies on a tool called `blite` that makes it easy to get a bosh-lite